The Notes in an Octave

-In the video below, Pt.
+In the performance below, Pt.
 Venkatesh Kumar sings in sargam between 9:10 to 11:15 or so.

 Pt.
 Venkatesh Kumar

-The First Notes You Learn in Hindustani Classical Music
+The Basic Diatonic Scales in Hindustani Classical Music

-But one must begin somewhere, and all new students of Hindustani classical music begin by learning the scale comprising all the pure notes, S R G m P D N.
+All new students of Hindustani classical music begin by learning the Bilawal scale comprising all the pure notes, S R G m P D N.